CADmium-Co/CADmium/README.md

 Leveraging truck, I wrote a small rust library called [cadmium](https://github.com/MattFerraro/CADmium/tree/main/src/rust/cadmium) which provides structs for projects, workspaces, sketches, extrusions, and constraints.
 My goal is that this rust library provides all the same functionality as the UI for anyone who prefers code-first CAD.
 This library is able to save and load projects to disk as json.
 I have also built a set of javascript bindings so that the whole thing can be compiled to wasm and run in a browser.

-The UI is built with SvelteKit and Tailwind.
+The UI is built with [SvelteKit](https://kit.svelte.dev/) and [Tailwind](https://tailwindcss.com/).
 It is [hosted](https://cadmium-nine.vercel.app/tailwind) with Vercel.
 I use [three.js](https://threejs.org/) for rendering, which in this case uses WebGL under the hood.
-I use [Threlte](https://github.com/threlte/threlte) to manage the scene graph.
+I use [Threlte](https://github.com/threlte/threlte) to manage the scene graph decaratively.

 ## Running The Code